priya-pg/Elevate-Labs-Internship-Task-2/README.md

 ## Superstore Sales Dashboard — Power BI

-This project analyzes the Sample Superstore dataset and presents key sales insights through an interactive Power BI dashboard.
+This project analyzes the Sample Superstore dataset and presents key sales insights through an interactive Power BI dashboard of 3 pages in total.
+"Overview", "Detailed View" and "Insights".
-The dashboard is designed using field parameters, dynamic titles, and dynamic formatting, enabling users to switch between multiple metrics without recreating visuals.
+The dashboard is designed using field parameters, dynamic titles, and dynamic formatting, enabling users to switch between multiple metrics without recreating visuals or using extra pages.

 ## Objective